Capstone Design Project (ELEC/CPEN 491,492) and New Venture Design APSC486

 PCB Design and AssemblyDesign:

-For PCB design, Altium is generally used.
-For Altium designer access click here for more information.
+For PCB design, Altium is generally used at ECE.
+For information on access to Altium designer click here.

 Altium offers tutorials on how to create your own PCB.
-Click to here view their tutorials.
+Click here to visit Altium education.

 If you need support with the design of your PCB, please consult your TA.